First time RV’er Lessons learnt!

 A few wrong turns and we were on the open road!
 Easy!
 ‘Like driving a couch’ a friend had told me… And I think it’s a good explanation!
 Surprisingly easy and super comfortable, it took no time at all to get used to, and was so nice being higher up and having a birds eye view of the road!

-In Hope we stopped to hit up the Blue Moose cafe as recommended in the pit stop blogs, we couldn’t start the vehicle on our return?!?!
+In Hope we stopped to hit up the Blue Moose cafe and we couldn’t start the vehicle on our return?!?!
 Racking our brains we remembered the dash battery booster switch!
 But alas, no success.
 We tried the manual and google, before using the old ‘Phone a Friend’ trick!
 Luckily my cousin is a genius and suggested we opened the hood to check the battery ports.
 Knocking the first one we quickly discovered it had rattled loose and needed to be pushed back down to lock into place.
 Success!!
 We were on our way again!

 Even the connections were a breeze – although we were dreading pulling out the aptly colored brown ‘poo hose’ as we called it, to dump the waste- it turned out to be a very straight forward and not at all messy process!
 Gloves are even supplied for the feint of heart!